Call for Papers

 Lectures: The language of the conference is English.
 Thematic sessions and plenary lectures will be scheduled.
 The time limit for each lecture is 20 minutes, followed by discussion.

-Abstracts: Abstracts of maximum 300 words should be sent by email as a Word attachment to firstname.lastname@example.org strictly before June 30, 2021.
+Abstracts: Abstracts of maximum 300 words should be sent by email as a Word attachment to firstname.lastname@example.org strictly before July 15, 2021.
 The abstracts should be proofread by a native speaker.
 The document should also contain personal information of the author, including name, affiliation and contact email address, and the title of the presentation.
-Please also inform us in your application whether you intend to participate in either case (traditional “offline” conference / online conference), or only in one or the other case.

 Registration: The registration fee for the conference is €60.
 The participation fee includes conference pack, reception meal, closing event, extra programs, and refreshments during coffee breaks.
 The participation fee does not include accommodation, but the conference coordinators will assist the conference participants in finding accommodation in the city centre.